llama-risk/docs-gho/docs/concepts/how-gho-works/how-gho-works.md

 ## Smart Contracts

-These pages dive into the GHO smart contracts to [explore GHO at a deeper level](../../developer-docs/developer-docs-overview.md) at the technical level.
+These pages dive into the GHO smart contracts to [explore GHO at a technical level](../../developer-docs/developer-docs-overview.md).
 The code design includes software-based mechanisms for the emission and destruction of GHO, for controlling the stability of GHO, and for the role of Aave Governance and Facilitators in managing and maintaining GHO.

 ## Resources